WillCheung2016/Advanced_Keras_Optimizers/README.md

 # COntinuous COin Betting Optimizer (COCOB.py)

-This is a Keras implementation of COCOB from the paper
+This is a Keras implementation of COCOB-Backprop from the paper

 **[Backprop without Learning Rates Through Coin Betting](https://arxiv.org/abs/1705.07795)**
 Francesco Orabona and Tatiana Tommasi